funkfinger/wigg.in-gatsby/src/posts/2010/03/29/Using-Rack-middleware-to-parse-JSON/index.md

   - testing
 ---

 In attempting to AJAX-ize the site, I had the desire to handle JSON as if it were form post data.
-Queue a Rack middleware solution. <code><a href='http://github.com/rack/rack-contrib'>rack-contrib</a></code> contains a bunch of common middleware extensions, one being the horribly named <code>PostBodyContentTypeParser</code>.
+Queue a Rack middleware solution. `<a href='http://github.com/rack/rack-contrib'>rack-contrib</a>` contains a bunch of common middleware extensions, one being the horribly named `PostBodyContentTypeParser`.
 To get this working I added:

 ```ruby
 require 'rack/contrib'